 Everything at Holy Spirit happens with the assistance of a fully supportive parent population and an active Parent Teacher Organization.
 Teachers recognize and respect parents as the primary educators of the students and strive daily to grow the collaborative relationship with parents.
 Volunteering in classrooms and on field trips, providing hospitality for events, and supporting families in need with prayers and meals are staples of the Holy Spirit School parent community.

 Holy Spirit is blessed to have a wonderful relationship with the church parish.
-The Pastor and Parochial Vicars teach weekly classes throughout the school and provide opportunities for confession on a regular basis.
+The Pastor and Parochial Vicars regularly teach throughout the school and provide opportunities for confession on a regular basis.
 Weekly Friday Masses provide additional teaching moments and interaction with students in the most sacred of celebrations.
 Clergy participation in both the special and daily events of the school is commonplace and generates genuine excitement in the students.

 It may be “easy” to rest on the laurels of the first five decades of the school, but the education requirements of Holy Spirit School’s every-changing student population dictate the need to keep moving forward.
 With a faculty and staff dedicated to Inspiring Minds and Igniting Hearts, Holy Spirit School looks forward to an ever brighter future and endless possibilities.